SAP HANA installation preparations for NFSv4

 SAP HANA hosts

-If it doesn’t exist, the
+If it does not already exist, you must create the

 <sidadm> is created on the SAP HANA host.
 A unique ID must be chosen that does not conflict with existing user IDs on the storage controllers.

 For a multiple-host SAP HANA system, the user and group ID must be the same on all SAP HANA hosts.
 The group and user are created on the other SAP HANA hosts by copying the affected lines in

 /etc/passwd from the source system to all other SAP HANA hosts.

 The NFSv4 domain must be set to the same value on all Linux servers and SVMs.
 Set the domain parameter “

 |The latest Linux kernels do not require this step.
 You can safely ignore warning messages.|

 The user ID and group ID must be the same on the SAP HANA hosts and the storage controllers.
 The group and user are created by entering the following commands on the storage cluster:

 vserver services unix-group create -vserver <vserver> -name <group name> -id <group id> vserver services unix-user create -vserver <vserver> -user <user name> -id <user-id> -primary-gid <group id>

 Additionally, set the group ID of the UNIX user root of the SVM to 0.